Chapter 5 - Students

 - In order to provide UTSA and UTSA employees involved in such activities or trips some protection from claims of liability, a "Release and Indemnification Agreement" should be used by the hosting department and signed by or on behalf of each participant prior to the trip or activity whether that person is an employee, student or non-student.

 - Departments will use the "Release and Indemnification Agreement" prepared by the UTSA Office of Legal Affairs, which is derived from the U.T.
 System Office of General Counsel standard form.
-This agreement can be found in Public Folders/UTSA Forms/Legal Affairs.
+This agreement can be found on the Office of Legal Affairs website.
 This agreement is to be completed by the department and signed by each participant or the participant's parent/guardian if the participant is under the age of 18.
 This agreement may not be modified in any way without the prior written approval of the UTSA Office of Legal Affairs.

 - This policy is not intended to apply to programs or activities that raise unusual risks (for example, rock climbing or extreme sports) or to educational programs or activities of longer duration that may expose students to atypical risks, such as study-abroad classes or architectural design-build classes.
 Departments that are coordinating such high-risk or educational programs or activities should be exploring additional risk-minimizing strategies and may need a specially tailored release/indemnification agreement.
 In such cases, departments are directed to contact the UTSA Office of Environmental, Health, Safety and Risk Management to explore additional measures to limit liability, which measures may include training/certification of participants or program or activity supervisors, use of protective clothing or equipment by participants, and the obtaining of insurance coverage.
 The UTSA Office of Legal Affairs may also play a role in determining risk minimizing or liability limiting strategies.